kdorff/sfpg/readme.txt

 When this option is set to TRUE, the "Admin" button will be shown in the bottom menu.
 Click it to enter administrator menu.

-Clicking an element (directory, image or file), when in the administrator menu, will select the element (will be highlighted).
+While in the administrator menu: Clicking an element (directory, image or file), will select the element (will be highlighted).
 Clicking a selected elements will deselected the element again.

+INFO: Uploading or Moving files to a directory that already contains files with the same name, will overwrite the files without confirmation.
 INFO: Deleting a directory will also delete all files inside the directory - Keep in mind that there could be files that are not shown in the gallery.
 INFO: Deleting, moving or renaming a file will also, if they exists, delete, move or rename the thumbnail (defined by FILE_THUMB_EXT) and the description (defined by DESC_EXT) for the file.
 INFO: Deleting, moving or renaming an image will also, if they exists, delete, move or rename the description file (defined by DESC_EXT) and the selling file (defined by PAYPAL_EXTENSION) for the image.

+To upload files or images to the gallery:
+ 1. Click the "Admin" button.
+ 2. Click the "Upload" button.
+ 3. Click the first button, normally called "Browse" or "Choose Files" (browser dependend).
+ 4. Select the files you want to upload.
+(On Windows multiple files can be selected by holding CTRL down).
+ 5. Click the "Upload" button.

 To delete elements from the gallery:
  1. Click the "Admin" button.